Ensemble Estimation of Information Divergence: Proof of Theorem (CLT)

-We are interested in the asymptotic distribution of Note that by the standard central limit theorem~\cite{durrett2010probability}, the second term converges in distribution to a Gaussian random variable.
+Note that by the standard central limit theorem~\cite{durrett2010probability}, the second term converges in distribution to a Gaussian random variable.
 If the first term converges in probability to a constant (specifically, 0), then we can use Slutsky's theorem~\cite{gut2012probability}\textbf{ }to find the asymptotic distribution.
 So now we focus on the first term which we denote as $\mathbf{V}_{N_{2}}$.